openaire/guidelines-literature-repositories/docs/field_creator.rst

 The format is dependent upon scheme.

 .. note::
-   OpenAIRE recommends including a nameIdentifier such as an ORCID or a ISNI if available.
+   OpenAIRE recommends including a nameIdentifierSchema such as an ORCID, ISNI, ROR, or GRID if available.

 .. _dci:creator_nameIdentifier_nameIdentifierScheme: